zavierferodova/Vercel-Cron-IDCloudhost/README.md

 # Example: postgresql://postgres:password@localhost:5432/idcloudhost_vm
 DATABASE_URL="postgresql://user:password@localhost:5432/mydb?schema=public"

-# The port your server will run on locally
+# The port your server will run on locally (Not needed on Vercel)
 PORT=3000

-# Your custom secret key to protect this API
+# Your custom secret key to protect this API (Client requests)
 API_KEY="my-secret-api-key"

+# Required for Vercel Cron Authentication (Vercel sets this up automatically in prod)
+CRON_SECRET="my-cron-secret"

 # Your IDCloudHost API Token
 IDCLOUDHOST_API_TOKEN="your-idcloudhost-token"